Democracy and Development B

 - Understand the mixed effects of corruption on economic development, growth and social inequality

 - Assess how institutions and electoral rules shapes incentives for corruption

 - Differentiate and compare the effectiveness of domestic and international anti-corruption tools

 Module Learning Aims

-By the end of this module, students will be familiar with the major debates about how different institutions matter for development.
+By the end of this module, students will be familiar with the impact of corruption on democratic regimes.